publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch105/schII–B/m__us_usc_t42_s9858b.md

     (a) __Designation__

-        The chief executive officer of a State desiring to receive a grant under this subchapter shall designate, in an application submitted to the Secretary under [section 9858c of this title][/us/usc/t42/s9858c], an appropriate State agency that complies with the requirements of subsection (b) of this section to act as the lead agency.
+        The Governor of a State desiring to receive a grant under this subchapter shall designate an agency (which may be an appropriate collaborative agency), or establish a joint interagency office, that complies with the requirements of subsection (b) to serve as the lead agency for the State under this subchapter.

     (b) __Duties__